|

 A thicknessing gauge that can reach inside the back when it has the sides or bouts on.
 This is perhaps the tool, along with the small thumb planes that I use most.
 It cost about £65 ($130) on eBay, new.

-There are various plans for making your own from wood etc, but I found that I just couldn’t get the accuracy with a homemade (wooden) version to reach into the back when it has bouts on.
-Here’s one guys idea ..... and another using part of a motorcycle and a dial gauge .....
+There are various plans for making your own from wood etc, but I found that I just couldn’t get the accuracy with a very crude homemade (wooden) version to reach into the back when it has bouts on.
 But if you only do thicknessing on new plates then simple home - made gauges using levers can work well.
+Note that training your thumb + first finger (calibrated digits) is also very useful!

 A good set of chisels, and/or gauges flat and curved.